Before and After

 Breast augmentation mammoplasty is a procedure performed to increase the size of a woman's breasts using an implantable prosthesis.
-Reasons for having breast augmentation include: enhancemant of small breasts, restoring a women's breast to a pre-pregnancy, pre-nursing appearance, and correcting mild to moderate degrees of breast asymmetry in women with small breasts.
+Reasons for surgery include: enhancemant of small breasts, restoring a women's breast to a pre-pregnancy, pre-nursing appearance, and correcting mild to moderate degrees of breast asymmetry in women with small breasts.
 In general, women are very pleased with the results of breast augmentation and would readily undergo the procedure again.
-Breast augmentation can have a very powerful impact on patient self-esteem and overall has a very high satisfaction rate.
+Surgery can have a very powerful impact on patient self-esteem and overall has a very high satisfaction rate.
 There are four primary decisions to be made when considering breast augmentation: the incision used for insertion of the implant; the shape of the implant used; the size of the implant; and the composition of the filler material - that is, either silicone gel or saline.

 Breast Augmentation Incision

-The number one priority in breast augmentation is the shape of the breast.
+The number one priority is the shape of the breast.
 The choices made should never compromise the shape or appearance of the breast.
 Especially, the location of the incision should not interfere with achieving the best shape possible.
 Having said that, the scar is certainly important.
 But in Dr. Brzowski's hands, most of the scars heal equally well, with a slight advantage to the periareolar location, because the transition in color helps camouflage the scar.

 Dr. Brzowski feels that control of the breast shape is best with either the periareolar or inframammary incision, and worst when using the armpit or belly button incision.
 In Dr. Brzowski's experience, there is no difference in the length of recovery, postoperative pain, risk of loss of nipple sensation or ability to breast feed.
 Patients with a small areolar diameter are not good candidates for the periareolar incision due to the limitation in the opening that can be created for insertion of the implants.
 This is particularly true if a silicone implant is to be used.